m-fol/beowulf-bot/README.md

 - Google Cloud Project Credentials:
   - `clientId`: Client ID obtained from the Google Cloud Console.
   - `clientSecret`: Client secret obtained from the Google Cloud Console.
+- <h3>Make sure to not forget to connect your Google account containing the project while initializing it!</h3>

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to submit a pull request or open an issue.

 ## License